cap-js/telemetry/README.md

     - From the Dynatrace menu, go to Settings > Server-side service monitoring > Deep monitoring > Distributed tracing.
     - Turn on Send W3C Trace Context HTTP headers.

-#### Leveraging Dynatrace OneAgent
+#### Dynatrace OneAgent

-If [Dynatrace OneAgent](https://www.dynatrace.com/platform/oneagent) is present, for example on SAP BTP CF, it will collect and transport the traces created by `@cap-js/telemetry` automatically.
+If [Dynatrace OneAgent](https://www.dynatrace.com/platform/oneagent) is present, for example on SAP BTP CF, do **not** rely on it to transport the spans created by `@cap-js/telemetry`.
-(Your app still needs to be bound to a Dynatrace instance, of course.
-However, `@dynatrace/oneagent-sdk` is not required.)
-Hence, additional dependency `@opentelemetry/exporter-trace-otlp-proto` and scope `openTelemetryTrace.ingest` are not required.

-Please note, however, that Dynatrace only exports traces triggered by incoming HTTP requests.
-That is, traces for background tasks started by `cds.spawn`, for example, would not be exported.

-If dependency `@opentelemetry/exporter-trace-otlp-proto` is present anyway, `@cap-js/telemetry` will export the traces via OpenTelemetry as well.
+**Until further notice, traces must be exported to Dynatrace via the OTLP exporter**: `@opentelemetry/exporter-trace-otlp-proto` must be a dependency (as listed under [Required additional dependencies](#telemetry-to-dynatrace) above) and the `openTelemetryTrace.ingest` scope must be granted.

+If OneAgent is active but the OTLP trace exporter is *not* installed, `@cap-js/telemetry` exports no traces and logs a warning at startup — only OneAgent's own instrumentation is captured, not the CDS spans.

 ### `telemetry-to-cloud-logging`